ironhack-labs/lab-javascript-chronometer/readme.md

 #### Chronometer Class

 We need to create a `Chronometer` class.
-Its constructor does not expect any arguments, but binds two properties to `this`: `currentTime` and `interval`.
+Its constructor does not expect any arguments, but binds two properties to `this`: `currentTime` and `intervalId`.

 #### startClick()

 We need to declare a method named `startClick` in our `Chronometer` class.
 The `startClick` method is pretty simple, it should start a `setInterval` that will add 1 to the `currentTime` property with every second that passes.

-The `setInterval` will be assigned to our `interval` property, this way we will be able to clear it later on.
+The `setInterval` will be assigned to our `intervalId` property, this way we will be able to clear it later on.

 #### getMinutes()